 When your application is submitted you’ll need to verify your identity and information via email or text.
 Make sure you’re available to do this and don’t hold up the process.

-The difference between ‘Conditionally approved’ and ‘Approved’
+What's the difference between ‘Conditionally approved’ and ‘Approved’?

 Many people are too quick to assume that they were not approved for a credit card.
 Just because you still haven’t received your approval notification does not mean that you have not been approved.